-Virginia Department of Health launched "First Ride, Safe Ride," a health care provider-focused project that promotes the safe transportation of newborns with the first ride home.
-This project breaks down the barriers that hospitals face in educating new parents about child passenger safety.
-The project provides free and accurate resources for patient distribution, health care provider education through staff training, guidelines, web site and listserv.
+Virginia Department of Health launched the "First Ride, Safe Ride," program in 2010; a health care provider-focused project that promotes the safe transportation of newborns with the first ride home.
+This project breaks down the barriers that hospitals face in educating new parents about child passenger safety; and provides free resources for patient distribution, health care provider education through staff training, guidelines, web site and listserv.
 With this level of support, hospitals are able to improve related hospital policies, offer consistent and accurate child passenger safety education to parents and inform parents of local resources for future use.

-The First Ride, Safe Ride training is a free 2-hour child passenger safety training for health care providers (i.e., nurses, doctors, volunteers, transporters) and anyone else that assists with educating parents when infants are discharged from the hospital.
-Participants will learn best practices in child passenger safety.
-To learn more or to schedule a training, contact Heather Board, Child Passenger Safety Outreach Coordinator, at 804-864-7738 or firstname.lastname@example.org.
+The First Ride, Safe Ride training is a free 2-hour child passenger safety training for health care providers (i.e., nurses, doctors, volunteers, transporters) and anyone else that assists with hospital discharge education for newborns.
+Participants will be able to understand public health impact and current Virginia Child Passenger Safety laws; receive hands on demonstration education; and learn best practices in child passenger safety.
+To learn more or to schedule a training, contact Lisa Wooten, Injury Prevention Program Supervisor, at 804-864-7735 or email@example.com

-This continuing nursing education activity was approved by the Virginia Nurses Association Continuing Education Approval Committee, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+This continuing nursing education activity was approved by the Virginia Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 VDH offers FREE patient resources as part of the First Ride Safe Ride Program.
 The following resources can be downloaded and printed or can be ordered by faxing the order form.
 Please allow 2-3 weeks for delivery of materials.
 Click here to view, print or order additional child passenger safety resources.

 Policy Statement Child Passenger Safety (Pediatrics published online Mar.
 21, 2011)